Managing dog behaviour with ABAdog in general practice

 Last updated June, 2022

-The ABAdog® behaviour scan is a tool that enhances the ability of GP veterinarians addressing dog behaviour concerns.
-It is an online dog behaviour questionnaire completed by the owner that gives vets a summary of the dog behaviour issues the owner is having.
-It also provides the owner with a personalised behaviour modification plan: the absolute minimum for any dog considering long term behaviour medications.
-This is designed to save vets time and give owners great customised advice.
+The ABAdog® behavior scan is a tool that enhances the ability of GP veterinarians addressing dog behavior concerns.
+It is an online dog behavior questionnaire completed by the owner that gives vets a summary of the dog behavior issues the owner is having.
+It also provides the owner with a personalized behavior modification plan: the absolute minimum for any dog considering long term behavior medications.
+This is designed to save vets time and give owners great customized advice.
 The following article will explain (A) when to use ABAdog, (B) how to describe it to clients, and (C) what to do once they complete it.

 A. When to use ABAdog